-MLB.TV is the most flexible streaming service for fans of Major League Baseball.
-With 30 teams playing 162 regular season games a year, you can easily lose track of team rankings and player form.
-Fortunately, MLB.TV lets you watch every live out-of-market game that’s not already airing on national television.
+MLB.TV is the most flexible streaming service for Major League Baseball fans.
+With 30 teams playing 162 regular season games a year, you can quickly lose track of team rankings and player form.
+Fortunately, MLB.TV lets you watch every live out-of-market game that’s not airing on national television.

-But even when local and national games get blacked out on MLB.TV, you can still catch them on demand once they end in real-time.
+Even when local and national blackouts occur, MLB.TV offers all games on demand soon after they end in real time.
 Ultimately, it’s the cord cutter’s way of catching more MLB games.

 Keep scrolling to learn everything MLB.TV has to offer.